Updated on June 11th, 2026

 Roads are made for journeys, not destinations, and sometimes, while travelling, we get moments that can’t be explained in words.
 Tasmania is one of those destinations which is perfect for road tripping, with outstanding views around every corner, an abundance of beachfront, and roadside produce stalls aplenty.
 There’s every reason for you to hit the highway.
-Road trip, Tasmania has a lot of things that can make your trip a lifelong memory.
+Road trip: Tasmania has plenty to make your trip a lifelong memory.

 Many years have passed, but the memories are still fresh that I can recall all the wonderful moments I experienced during my trip to Launceston & Hobart in Tasmania.
 We travelled from Launceston to Hobart by bus.
 In 2014, the University of Tasmania organised a trip for education consultants working with them, and I was part of it.
 We spent two nights in Launceston, a beautiful city in Tasmania.
 It is like some holiday place, where you get everything that refreshes your mind and soul.
-You can’t stop praising the elegant architecture of the city.
+You can’t help but praise the city’s elegant architecture.

-It is indeed a city full of art and design, beautiful green parks, surrounding hills, and pleasant and cold weather make you feel outstanding.
-I spent my time walking around different places in Launceston and seeing the sights.
-Tasmania is a place of wild and beautiful landscapes, friendly people with a relaxed lifestyle, but this is more true of Launceston.
+It is indeed a city full of art and design; beautiful green parks, surrounding hills, and pleasant, cold weather make you feel outstanding.
+I spent my time walking around Launceston and taking in the sights.
+Tasmania is a place of wild and beautiful landscapes and friendly people with a relaxed lifestyle, but this is truer of Launceston.

 Tamar Valley, Launceston